MonteLogic/MoL-blog-content/posts/categorized/socs/ai-plus-balloon-targeting/index.md

 I don't think Starlink would be good for this not because it isn't a capable but because the rug could be snatched from under our feet, STS.

+## Start: Tue Jun 03 2025 19:16:16 CDT

+The issue with this is,

+I think the software of flying it once it's there isn't hard, I would say, getting it THERE would be the hard part.